wjwillemse/ruleminer/README.rst

 *This package is currently in a beta phase.*

 Python package to discover association rules in Pandas DataFrames.

 This package implements the code of the paper `Discovering and ranking validation rules in supervisory data <https://github.com/wjwillemse/ruleminer/tree/main/docs/paper.pdf>`_.

 Here is what the package does:

-* Generate rules with rule templates containing regular expressions and a Pandas DataFrame dataset
+* Generate human-readable validation rules using rule templates containing regular expressions and a Pandas DataFrame dataset

   - available functions: min, max, abs, quantile, sum, substr, split, count, sumif and countif
   - including parameters for metric filters and rule precisions (including XBRL tolerances)